neuroquery/pubget/README.md

 range from `000` to `fff` and an article goes in the subdirectory that matches the first 3 hexidecimal digits of the md5 hash of its `pmcid`.

-Our data directory now looks like this (with many articles ommitted for conciseness):
+Our data directory now looks like this (with many articles omitted for conciseness):

 ```